 Home / / /

 LandLab is a unique artist residency program that operates on multiple platforms: artistic creation, ecological restoration and education.
-A joint project of the Schuylkill Center for Environmental Education (SCEE) and the Center for Emerging Visual Artists (CFEVA), LandLab offers resources and space on the Schuylkill Centerís 340-acre wooded property for visual artists to engage audiences in the processes of ecological stewardship through scientific investigation and artistic creation.
+A joint project of the Schuylkill Center for Environmental Education and the Center for Emerging Visual Artists (CFEVA), LandLab offers resources and space on our 340-acre wooded property for visual artists to engage audiences in the processes of ecological stewardship through scientific investigation and artistic creation.

-Launching in Spring 2014, LandLab projects will result in innovative, art-based installations that prevent or remediate environmental damage while raising public awareness about our local ecology.
+Launched in Spring 2014, LandLab residents create art-based installations that prevent or remediate environmental damage while raising public awareness about our local ecology.

 The Center for Emerging Visual Artists (CFEVA) provides career development services for professional visual artists, helps artists reach their audiences, and promotes interest in and understanding of the visual arts among citizens of the Philadelphia region.